 - training and awareness.

 For each category, reviews of the published literature have been written with the aim of establishing the current state of knowledge and of identifying areas in need of further research.
-It is intended that both the bibliographic database and the literature reviews will be available online after they have been reviewed by outside experts and prepared for publication.
-The literature review is currently being updated.
+The literature reviews are being put online as they are completed.
+Currently available are: Inventories and Official Corpora of Mosaics; Protective Shelters for Archaeological Sites; and Reburial and Protective Covering of Mosaics (See Related Materials).
 An overview of results on deterioration and conservation treatments was presented at the 2005 ICCM conference in Tunisia.
-(See Related Materials).

 Assessment of Shelters over Mosaics

 An initiative to evaluate the performance of shelters over mosaics began in 2002 in partnership with English Heritage and the Israel Antiquities Authority.
 It incorporates two phases.
 Phase 1 is a rapid assessment (or broad brush survey) of existing shelters over mosaics in England and Israel.
 From the rapid assessment, we hope to achieve a grasp of the condition of mosaics protected by shelters; a basic correlation between mosaic condition and shelter construction; and a better understanding of how to best construct shelters to protect mosaics.
 A methodology for the rapid assessment has been developed and applied in England by English Heritage and by the Israel Antiquities Authority in Israel.
 Initial results were presented at the 2005 ICCM conference in Tunisia and the 2008 ICCM conference in Palermo, Italy.
 (See Related Materials).
 See Shelters for Archaeological Sites with Mosaics for MOSAIKON-related work in this area.

 Evaluation of the Orpheus Mosaic Project in Paphos, Cyprus